blame

 Bullies are also very good at rationalizing and justifying their unacceptable behavior.
 They are wordsmiths and con artists, who often use charm to deceive those in authority.

 Consequently, people can use this as another weapon against a target.
 Bullies seem to emit an oozing charm.
-Because of this, they have a way of winning people over and making them their allies.
+Nevertheless, they have a way of winning people over and making them their allies.

 4. Because this person has so many friends who cherish them.

-Even if these friends did witness them undertake any wrongdoing, they will still more than likely cover-up for the bully out of loyalty and place the blame on the target.
+And the sad reality is this.
+Even if the bully’s friends did witness them undertake any wrongdoing, they will still more than likely cover-up for the bully out of loyalty and place the blame on you.

 6. Bullies use gaslighting.